 Date created: 1950.

-Place: New York, NY.
+Place: New York, New York.